Hungry-Innovators/interesting-birch/about.md

 ### Mission

-Hungry Innovator's mission is to empower youth with technological skills and inspire the next generation of innovators and digital creators.

-We provide the tools they need to bring their solutions to life and lead transformative change.
+Our mission is to transform our clients’ businesses, allowing them to utilise powerful technologies and improve their processes.
+We build websites, solve problems, set up systems and design stuff to help small business take the lead from their competition.